 Cities are on the front lines of this global crisis.
 Sixty to seventy percent of displaced people now live in cities.
 As the number of urban displaced persons grows, so does the moral imperative to welcome and embrace them.

 While immigrants and refugees face many challenges in their new urban communities – language, access to services, employment and housing, cultural barriers – they also bring new energy to our cities and economy.
 Their success is our success.

-Your submission should be a game-changing proposal that provides urban design solutions that promote belonging, dignity and resilience for immigrants and refugees navigating the challenges of urban life in their local community.
-Your proposal should explicitly demonstrate a solid understanding of the needs and challenges of immigrants and refugees that is informed by a partnership with an immigrant or refugee service organization, NGO, non-profit and/or supported by substantial data and research.
-Details on what to submit can be found in the Requirements section of the Competition Brief.
+The competition called for game-changing proposals providing urban design solutions that promote belonging, dignity and resilience for immigrants and refugees navigating the challenges of urban life in their local community.
+The competition sought out proposals that explicitly demonstrated a solid understanding of the needs and challenges of immigrants and refugees that is informed by a partnership with an immigrant or refugee service organization, NGO, non-profit and/or supported by substantial data and research.
+Further submission details can be found in the requirements section of the Competition Brief.

 First Prize – $7,500 USD

 Student – $1,000

 Winners were announced at the annual Seattle Design Festival, the largest design event in the Pacific Northwest gathering 30,000 attendees annually.
 Winners and select entries will be exhibited in Seattle, Washington at the Center for Architecture & Design.
 Winning entries will be featured online and in print publication.